Program has been revised.

 Program Delivery - Hybrid learning

-HYBRID learning format will require students to be present, on campus, for a portion of the program- details are unique to each course and will be presented once confirmed by the program committee.Sign Up Here for an upcoming Information session
+HYBRID learning format will require students to be present, on campus, for a portion of the program- details are unique to each course and will be presented once confirmed by the program committee.CLICK HERE to be notified once date is announced

 The objective of the program is to provide well-rounded, hands-on, and up-to-date training for individuals that wish to access entry-level positions in the accounting field.

 Upon completion of this program, students will be able to:

 - Explain business practices and laws relevant to the field of accounting in Canada and Quebec.